ksemmendinger/loslr_regulation_optimization/README.md

 ### Candidate Policy Selection
 Select from dashboard...

-### Policy Simulation
+### Policy Re-Simulation

 Borg returns the decision variables values of policy that fall on the Pareto Frontier.
 However, the time series of water levels and objective performance is not returned.
 To run the simulation model and return the time series of hydrologic attributes and performance indicators, run the `policySimulation.py` script.

 ### Secondary Analyses

-This repository contains code to calculate...
+This repository contains code to performa a time-varying sensitivity analysis on candidate policies.
 Users can add additional analysis scripts to the `output/` folder and call them in the postAnalysis.sh script to run.

 <br>